 If you appreciate arts and culture, the Esplanade Theatre is a must-see as it is considered as Singapore’s premier arts centre.
 You might think you’ll have to pay quite a bit to enjoy yourself, but fear not — free performances and shows are regularly held for anyone and everyone to enjoy.
 Cultural skits, live bands, and dance performances are just some of the activities you can see, and if you’re heading down, you might want to check their website for a schedule of events.

 Grab Some Food At A Hawker Centre

-Singapore is a well-known food paradise — it’s so good that some people consider it a big part of the reason why they moved to Singapore.
+Singapore is a well-known food paradise — it’s so good that some people consider it a big part of the reason why they moved to this garden city.
 With four main races living here, as well as the many foreign residents and expats, you can food from all over the world right here.
 Hawker centres are unique to Singapore and some other Southeast Asian countries — these are open-air complexes where stalls are clustered together, and each stall sells different food and drinks options.
 The food here is generally inexpensive, and it’s a great way to taste more than one type of cuisine at a time.